BarcinoLechiguino/NULL_Engine/docs/index.md

   * The Clip Manager also shows all the Clips that exist within the Animator Component.

+---

 ### Executing Animations

 **Editor Controls**

-As mentioned above in the Settings & Controls sub-section, clips can be reproduced by clicking the "Play" Button that can be found in the Animator Component's Settings & Controls Tab.
+As mentioned above in the Settings & Controls sub-section, clip execution controls can be found in the Animator Component's Settings & Controls Tab.

+* Select the Clip that will be executed and:
+  * To Play the animation, just press the "Play" button.
-To Pause the animation just press the "Pause" button while the animation is Playing.
+  * To Pause the animation, just press the "Pause" button while the animation is Playing.

-To Step the animation, just press the "Step" button while the animation is Paused.
+  * To Step the animation, just press the "Step" button while the animation is Paused.

-To Stop the animation, just press the "Stop" button while the animation is Playing or Paused.
+  * To Stop the animation, just press the "Stop" button while the animation is Playing or Paused.

+  ---

 **In-Game Controls**

 If an appropiate trigger has been set in code, then just enter Game Mode by pressing the "Play" button at the top left corner of the Application's window and trigger the animation to happen.

-Ex: `if (pressed_key == KP_2) { PlayClip("Attack"); }`
+* Ex: `if (pressed_key == KP_2) { PlayClip("Attack"); }`

+  ---

 ### Animator Component & Creating Clips Demonstration

 * Editor Functionality GIF

+  ---

 ### In-Game Triggers Demonstration